Types of Radical Prostatectomy

-It is important that you do exercise that you feel comfortable with.
+It is important that you do exercise that feels comfortable.
 Any activity that causes pain should be avoided.

 The incision runs from above the base of the pubic area to below the navel.
 It is important to keep it clean and dry.
 Showering once a day should be sufficient.
 If you notice extreme or increasing tenderness, progressive swelling, more than a small amount of drainage (a teaspoon) or any pus or redness, notify your doctor right away.

 It is normal for your urine to look cloudy for a few weeks after surgery.
 Occasionally, bleeding may occur around the catheter or be noticed within the urine.
 This also is common.
-If passage of large clots is noted — more than an inch in length — or if the catheter becomes plugged, contact your doctor.
-No anesthesia is required for catheter removal and only a little discomfort is experienced by most patients.
+If you see large clots – more than an inch in length – or if the catheter becomes plugged, contact your doctor.
+No anesthesia is required for catheter removal, and most patients experience only a little discomfort.